zggff/pyrepl.nvim/README.md

 }
 ```

-Then install pyrepl runtime packages with `uv` or `pip` directly from Neovim:
+Then install REPL runtime packages with `uv` or `pip` directly from Neovim:

 ```vim
 :PyreplInstall pip